zikula/core/src/docs/FEATURES.md

    - Doctrine
    - Twig
  - Modular development system
- - Twig-based theme engine for site-wide theming.
+ - Twig-based theme engine for site-wide theming
+ - Modules and themes can be installed/uninstalled during runtime
+ - Integration of de-facto frontend technologies
- - Twitter bootstrap integration
+   - Twitter bootstrap
- - Font-Awesome integration
+   - Font-Awesome
- - jQuery integration
+   - jQuery
+ - Hook system for connecting module features with each other
  - Multi-language & translation support
  - Users and Groups management
    - OAuth integration